-Memphis is a city located in Tennessee.
-With a 2020 population of 651,011, it is the 2nd largest city in Tennessee (after Nashville) and the 28th largest city in the United States.
+Memphis is a city located in Shelby County Tennessee.
+It is also the county seat of Shelby County.
+With a 2020 population of 651,011, it is the 2nd largest city in Tennessee (after Nashville) and the 28th largest city in the United States .
 Memphis is currently declining at a rate of -0.00% annually but its population has increased by 0.64% since the most recent census, which recorded a population of 646,889 in 2010.
 Memphis reached it's highest population of 658,786 in 2012.
 Spanning over 326 miles, Memphis has a population density of 2,051 people per square mile.

-Memphis is located in the southwest corner of Tennessee, and it is the county seat of Shelby County and the largest city in Tennessee.
-Memphis is also the third largest city in the Southeastern U.S., the largest city on the Mississippi and the 20th largest city in the United States.
+Memphis is located in the southwest corner of Tennessee, and it is the county seat of Shelby County and the second-largest city in Tennessee. with an estimated 2021 population of 651,011, Memphis is also the fifth-largest city in the Southeastern U.S., the largest city on the Mississippi and the 20th largest city in the United States.

 The greater Memphis metropolitan area, which includes counties in Arkansas and Mississippi, has an estimated population of 1.33 million, which makes Memphis the second-largest metro area in Tennessee after Nashville.
 This metropolitan statistical area (MSA) includes the Tennessee counties of Fayette, Tipton, and Shelby, along with the Mississippi counties of Tate, Marshall, DeSoto and Tunica, and Crittenden County, Arkansas.
 The overall metro area has a higher percentage of white residents and a higher per capita income than the city proper.